serenasligh/VaderLink/README.md

 ## Step 8 — Open Keysticks

 Open Keysticks and look in its device list — you should see a **vJoy Device 1** listed.
 That's the virtual controller VaderLink is feeding.
-From there you can program all 23 buttons and 6 axes just like you did with the Vader 4 Pro setup!
+From there you can program all 23 buttons and 6 axes.

 ---